Stock market today: Wall Street slips as oil prices keep rising ahead of Fed decision on rates

 High rates have already hit the manufacturing and housing industries.
 A report Tuesday showed that homebuilders broke ground on fewer new homes in August than economists expected.
 The 11.3% drop from July’s level was much worse than the 0.8% forecasted.
 But activity for building permits, a possible indicator of future activity, rose more than expected.

-On Wall Street, shares of Instacart are set to begin trading later in the day after pricing its stock at $30 in an initial public offering.
-It raised $660 million and quickly follows after another highly anticipated IPO by Arm Holdings.
+On Wall Street, shares of Instacart surged 33% shortly after they began trading.
+The stock was priced at $30 a share in an initial public offering, which raised $660 million and quickly follows after another highly anticipated IPO by chip designer Arm Holdings.

 The offerings could mark a warming environment for IPOs, which fell off sharply after stocks tumbled last year with worries about higher interest rates.
 Arm jumped in its first day of trading on Thursday but followed that up with two days of losses.